-Clause 67(b) of the Planning and Development (Local Planning Schemes) Regulations 2015 states that the local government is to have due regard to any proposed planning instrument that the local authority is seriously considering adopting or approving.
+Clause 67(b) of Schedule 2 (deemed provisions) of the Planning and Development (Local Planning Schemes) Regulations 2015 states that the local government is to have due regard to any proposed planning instrument that the local authority is seriously considering adopting or approving.
 In this context due regard is given to the amendments adopted by Council to the policy.
 The amendments that are relevant to this application relate to landscaping and are discussed in the Comment section below.